 We take those tedious, time-consuming energy and environmental tasks off your plate without taking away your control.
 Applying our expertise to your projects helps you cut costs, manage budgets and meet your goals.
-The power to get more done. $^{\text{\tiny TM}}$ www.alliantenergyisco.com 877-725-6611 by E. Lander Medlin s we enter the new year, we have a tendency to do two things.
+The power to get more done.TM www.alliantenergyisco.com 877-725-6611 s we enter the new year, we have a tendency to do two things.
 First, we reflect on where we have been.
 Second, we resolve to do some things differently.
 As I reflect on this past fall's festival of regional meetings, I continue to be impressed with the quality of the educational programming and the rich networking opportunities available for those who chose to attend.
 My husband and I attended both the RMA and CAPPA meetings and I was fortunate to participate in SRAPPA's meeting as well.
 There was great pride and professionalism demonstrated by each host institution.
 It was interesting to visit the different campuses and observe the new and exciting programs that facilities departments are using to keep up with the changing world of technology and the reality of scarce resources.
 I am more confident than ever that our colleges and universities are in good hands with such great people serving their needs.

-Executive Summary
+However, as we reflect collectively on where we have been, our minds are surely flooded with concerns of a continued economic crisis.
+Unfortunately we cannot, as individuals, control the economy; we can only control our response to it.
+So, as we resolve to do things differently, I challenge you to consider focusing on the items that directly affect you and, therefore, that you can directly influence.
+I say this because most of us seem to feel that life is getting out of balance given the pressures and stresses placed upon us every day both by E. Lander Medlin

-Keeping Your Edge in the New Year!
+Executive Summary Keeping Your Edge in the New Year!